 At all times, the Borrower either must manage the Property or provide for professional management of the Property by a property management company meeting the requirements of the Loan Documents.
-No property management company will be acceptable if the property management company appears on the Freddie Mac Exclusionary List or the Multifamily Restricted Vendor List, or on the most current U.S. Treasury Department Office of Foreign Assets Control (OFAC) Specially Designated Nationals and Blocked Persons (SDN) List, the OFAC Consolidated Sanctions List, or the Federal Housing Finance Agency (FHFA) Suspended Counterparty Program (SCP) List.
+No property management company will be acceptable if the property management company will be acceptable if the property management company appears on the Freddie Mac Exclusionary List or the Multifamily Restricted Vendor List, or on the most current U.S. Treasury Department Office of Foreign Assets Control (OFAC) Specially Designated Nationals and Blocked Persons (SDN) List, the OFAC Consolidated Sanctions List, or the Federal Housing Finance Agency (FHFA) Suspended Counterparty Program (SCP) List.